CHHHS and TCHHS staff are welcome to download and print copies of the following promotional materials.

 In October 2017, the AO3 Library Officer role was successfully converted from an annual contract to permanent (0.66 FTE) status under HR Directives; increasing LKC permanent staffing level to 2.66 FTE.

 Comprehensive surveys of LKC client groups were conducted in 2013 and 2016.
-The reports on this page also summarise any comparative data from previous surveys of the library service.
+The current report summarises comparative data from previous surveys of the library service.

 2016 Client survey

-Feedback about improvements and how we will address issues are outlined in the improvements feedback summary and action plan.
-Here's a visual summary of the positive feedback we've received about our services and the team.
+This is a visual summary of positive feedback received about our services and the team.

 Contact us for further information.